Right-Bruno/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 7. Creating a first local variable was awesome
 8. We also created the global variable
 9. we also created an arithmetic expansion
+10. we also did an arithmetic to for division